Nashik-Trimbakeshwar Simhastha: Dates

 The Nashik-Trimbakeshwar Simhastha is held once in 12 years.
-The exact dates are determined according to a combination of zodiac positions: the mela ay be held when Jupiter is in Leo (Simha in Hindu astrology); or when Jupiter, Sun and Moon are in Cancer on lunar conjunction (Amavasya).
+The exact dates are determined according to a combination of zodiac positions: the mela may be held when Jupiter is in Leo (Simha in Hindu astrology); or when Jupiter, Sun and Moon are in Cancer on lunar conjunction (Amavasya).

 The last fair was held in 2015; the next one will be held in 2027.

 Technological Initiatives

 In recent years, the Nashik-Trimbakeshwar Simhastha has implemented various technological solutions to manage large crowds and enhance the pilgrim experience.
 These initiatives involve collaborations between local innovators, academic institutions, and technology companies.
 The Massachusetts Institute of Technology (MIT) Media Lab, in partnership with local organizations, launched "Kumbhathon" to develop solutions for the 2015 Kumbh Mela, addressing crowd management, food distribution, and public health issues.

 Led by Professor Ramesh Raskar of the MIT Media Lab and involving team members including John Werner, the Kumbhathon initiative brought together local entrepreneurs, engineers, and students to create innovative solutions.